Comparing and merging configurations

 Rule description

+Get from loaded configuration The object is replaced by a mapped object from the loaded configuration.
 Merge prioritizing main configuration If the object supports merging, it is merged.
 If the object supports merging with prioritizing, it is merged prioritizing the main configuration.
+Merge prioritizing loaded configuration If the object supports merging, it is merged.
+If the object supports merging with prioritizing, it is merged prioritizing the loaded configuration. -

 Order for subordinate objects